 A regular seminar series began in February 2018, and includes 1) seminars describing technical developments in ML with potential biomedical applications, 2) seminars by local or external Radiology researchers, describing problems that may benefit from ML approaches and ongoing projects involving ML techniques, and 3) seminars by biomedical researchers (not in Radiology), describing pioneering experiences applying ML in their fields of study.
 The seminar location will alternate between ECB/WID and SMPH/WIMR.
 These seminars will also provide an opportunity for UW researchers to become familiar with researchers “on the other side of campus.”

-This workshop will be held on October 5, 2018 at the UW Fluno Center.
-The one-day workshop will further facilitate face-to-face communication and discussion between researchers from various backgrounds and encourage collaboration.
-The event will include major presentations by leaders in the fields of ML and Radiology, discussion panels, and poster presentations by junior researchers and students.
+This workshop was held on October 5, 2018 at the UW Fluno Center.
+The one-day workshop featured keynote talks by leaders in the fields of ML and Radiology, a seminar on bioethics, a panel of radiologists, and poster presentations by junior researchers.

 Pilot grant proposals – 2018 RFA now closed

 The purpose of this pilot grant program is to foster interdisciplinary collaboration between ML experts and medical imaging clinicians and researchers at the University of Wisconsin’s Departments of Radiology and Medical Physics, and College of Engineering.
 Specific topics of interest include the development and characterization of novel ML methods with significant medical imaging applications, and the development and validation of new imaging applications for state-of-the-art ML methods.

 In 2018, pilot grants were awarded to the following collaborative teams:

 – Kevin Johnson, Alejandro Roldan, and Shiva Rudraraju, “Patient specific hemodynamics using machine learning based fusion of MRI measurements and computational fluid dynamics”